Chukwuemeka971/uk_bank_customer_churn_analysis/README.md

-# Analyzing Customer Churn and Retention Patterns in a UK-Based Multinational Retail Bank
+# Customer Churn and Retention Analytics for a UK-Based Multinational Retail Bank
 ![](./Images/bank_image_1.png)
 ## Project Description
-Designed and delivered a churn analytics and customer segmentation solution by engineering structured features in SQL and developing executive Power BI dashboards to identify behavioral, geographic, and financial risk drivers.
-Analysed a 10,000-customer portfolio with a 13.85% churn rate (£271M revenue base), building a risk-based intervention framework that could reduce churn by 3%, protecting an estimated £5M+ in revenue while enabling data-driven retention targeting and improved customer lifetime value.
+A full churn intelligence and customer segmentation solution engineered using SQL and Power BI to help Veritas Bank identify at‑risk customers, understand churn drivers, and implement proactive retention strategies.
+The solution analyzed a 10,000‑customer portfolio with a 13.85% churn rate (£271M revenue base) and delivered a risk‑based intervention framework capable of reducing churn by an estimated 3% — protecting £5M+ in annual revenue.

 ---
 ## Overview
-Veritas Bank, a UK-based multinational retail bank, was experiencing rising customer attrition in a highly competitive retail banking market, particularly in Germany and France where digital-first competitors and fintech firms were rapidly gaining market share.
+Veritas Bank, a UK‑based multinational retail bank, faced rising customer attrition across key European markets — particularly Germany and France, where digital‑first competitors and fintech challengers were rapidly gaining ground.

--  Despite having access to large volumes of customer data, the bank lacked structured behavioral segmentation and real-time churn visibility, limiting its ability to identify at-risk customers early and implement proactive retention strategies.
+Despite having extensive customer data, the bank lacked:
+- Structured behavioral segmentation
+- Real-time churn visibility
+- A unified analytical dataset
+- Clear understanding of churn drivers

-- This project was initiated to bridge the gap between raw transactional data and strategic decision-making.
-By consolidating customer demographic, financial, and engagement data into a structured analytical model, the project transformed fragmented datasets into a unified churn intelligence framework.
+This project transformed fragmented demographic, financial, and engagement data into a centralized churn intelligence framework, enabling leadership to:
-- The focus was not only on identifying who churned, but understanding why churn was occurring, which customer segments were most vulnerable, and what behavioral patterns signaled early disengagement.
-Through advanced data modeling and interactive Power BI reporting, the project provided leadership with clear visibility into churn drivers across geography, age groups, product usage, and engagement levels — enabling data-driven retention planning instead of reactive customer recovery
+- Identify who is churning
+- Understand why churn occurs
+- Detect early behavioral warning signals
+- Target high‑risk segments with precision
+- Shift from reactive recovery to proactive retention Through SQL‑based feature engineering and interactive Power BI dashboards, the project delivered a complete analytical foundation for customer lifecycle management and strategic decision‑making.

 ---
 ## Rationale For The Project
-Customer churn directly impacts revenue and long-term profitability in retail banking.
-Understanding which customers are likely to churn and why, allows organizations to intervene early, personalize engagement, and improve retention.
-This project provides a data-driven foundation for customer lifecycle management and strategic decision-making.
+Customer churn directly impacts profitability, revenue stability, and long‑term customer lifetime value.
+A data‑driven churn framework enables banks to:
+- Detect early disengagement
+- Personalize retention strategies
+- Improve customer experience
+- Protect high‑value segments
+- Strengthen competitive positioning
+This project provides Veritas Bank with the analytical infrastructure required to transition from intuition‑driven decisions to evidence‑based retention strategy.

 ---
-## Aim Of The Project
+## Project Objectives
-The primary aim of this project was to design and implement a data-driven churn analysis framework that enables Veritas Bank to proactively reduce customer attrition and protect revenue.
-Specifically, the project sought to:
+The project aimed to design and implement a scalable churn analytics solution that would:
-- Identify key demographic, behavioral, and financial factors influencing customer churn
+- Identify demographic, behavioral, and financial factors influencing churn
-- Segment customers based on churn risk to support targeted retention strategies
+- Segment customers by churn risk to support targeted interventions
-- Develop a structured analytical dataset optimized for reporting and future predictive modeling
+- Build a structured analytical dataset optimized for reporting and predictive modeling
-- Provide interactive dashboards that allow stakeholders to monitor churn trends in real time
+- Deliver interactive Power BI dashboards for real‑time churn monitoring
-- Translate analytical insights into actionable recommendations for marketing, customer experience, and product teams
+- Translate insights into actionable recommendations for marketing, CX, and product teams Ultimately, the goal was to move the bank from reactive churn response to proactive, insight‑led retention.

-Ultimately, the project aimed to shift the organization from a reactive churn response model to a proactive, insight-led retention strategy — improving customer lifetime value, increasing engagement, and strengthening competitive positioning in key European markets.

 ---
 ## Project Scope